typhonjs-node-escomplex/typhonjs-escomplex-commons/README.md

 # escomplex-core-commons
-Provides core traits generation utilities
+Provides core common utilities for escomplex-core and plugins.